Karaborg/My-Docker-Notes/README.md

   data:
 ```

-So as you can see, we are added `backend` container now.
-So, first thing first, we used shared image for our `mongodb`.
-But, we do not have any images for backend.
+So as you can see, we are adding `backend` container now.
+So, first thing first, we used the shared image for our `mongodb`.
+But, we do not have any images for the backend.

 - To tell compose to build the image, we use `build` tag.
-The example abone we told compose that, for backend, compose will go to `backend` folder which is also located under root directory, and look for `Dockerfile` specificly.
+In the example above we told compose that, for the backend, compose will go to `backend` folder which is also located under the root directory, and look for `Dockerfile` specifically.

 > `Build` tag has two types.
 Long and short.
 Short version is just a un-commented part on the example above and long version is commented.
 The difference is you can give specifics with longer version.

-- Ports, is just as it is.
+- Ports; is just as it is.

 - Volumes, we have 3 volumes here.
-At the top we can see the ``named volume` as we did before.
+At the top, we can see the ``named volume` as we did before.
 The second one is `bind mount`.
-As you remember, in bind mounts, we need to use absolute paths but in our docker compose, we do not need that.
+As you remember, in bind mounts, we need to use absolute paths but in our docker-compose, we do not need that.
 So we just show the path we want to use.
-And lastly, we have a `anonymous volume` which is same as it is.
+And lastly, we have an `anonymous volume` which is the same as it is.

 - Depends On is, we tell compose this container is depending on the `mongodb` container.
 So, compose will know which one to build first.